 Indoor Trackman 4 Setup – for Longer Hitters

-Trackman mention in their setup instructions that you will need more room length to read lower spinning shots, especially if you have higher swing speeds.
+Trackman mentions in their setup instructions that you will need more room length to read lower spinning shots, especially if you have higher swing speeds.

 Trackman’s radar technology needs a view that is adequate and for a long enough time to capture true spin rates.
 If you hit a drive with a high ball speed and low spin (a good recipe for long drives), you will need a room with the optimal length in the table above, or even longer.